MrFlorentin/divix-calculator/README.md

 ---

-This is a training project and does not use live exchange rates.
+This is a training project and use live exchange rates.
+But don't take them for something necessarily correct!
 Feel free to modify and improve it!